When is the next Drinking Holiday?

 What is a Standard Drink?

 Let's revisit this.
 The National Institute on Alcohol Abuse and Alcoholism considers a standard drink to contain approximately "14 grams of pure alcohol".
-As humans, we like numbers, so let's see what that measures out to be.
+As humans, we like numbers, so let's see what that measures out to be for alcoholic drinks.

 What is a Standard Drink of Beer?